astralsc/AstralRoyale/README.md

 10. Shop
 11. Upgrading
 12. Arena map fixes
-13. Tournaments (the whole logic is complete but it is very unstable.)
-14. Gem Packs (complete but all of them only give 1000 gems for now.)
+13. Gem Packs (complete but all of them only give 1000 gems for now.)
-15. 2v2 round results working
+14. 2v2 round results working
+15. Donations (donations send but you can't donate to the donation requester.)
+16. Sending Clan Mail
 ```

 ## Partial Features
 ```
-2. Achievements
+1. Achievements
 ```

 ## Incomplete Features